Japan and Belize Summer Programs

 Application Process:

-Students should apply through the home university by using the application form that can be found on this page starting on December 6th.
-Students can apply between September 23, 2022 and October 23, 2022 *deadline extended to November 6, 2022*.
+Students should apply through the home university by using the application form that can be found on this page starting on November 8th.
+Students can apply between November 8th to 30th, 2023.
 Each university will have a selection committee to interview their own internal applicants.
 The committee will recommend up to 5 internal applicants to the program.

-Acceptance letters will be sent out by late January to selected participants.
+Acceptance letters will be sent out by December 20th to selected participants.

 This short documentary is a contribution by Bishop’s Professor Genner Llanes Ortiz to the digital book ‘Resistant Strategies‘, edited by Marcos Steuernagel and Diana Taylor, of Hemispheric Institute of Politics and Performance.